tinymce/tinymce-docs/plugins/wordcount.md

 keywords: wordcount
 ---

-This plugin adds word count functionality to TinyMCE, placing a counter on the right edge of the status as well as a toolbar button that opens a dialog showing both word- and character count.
-By clicking the wordcount in the statusbar you can switch between counting words and characters.
+This plugin adds word count functionality to TinyMCE by placing a counter on the right edge of the status bar.
+Clicking the wordcount in the statusbar switches between counting words and characters.
+Using the menuitem, situated in the Tools dropdown, or the toolbar button you can open a dialog box with both word and character counts.

 **Type:** `String`